 How Do I get to Salt Lake City Ski Resorts?

 The other option which can also save on the hassle of parking, which can be very problematic on weekends, is to take the bus.
-To save money you can rent a basic car to get around the city and then hop on the buses at the base of the canyons.
+To save money, you can rent a compact car to get around the city and then hop on the buses at the base of the canyons.
 Ikon Pass holders receive free rides on the bus too!
 You can learn more about the ski bus service here!

-You’ll always save the most money on lift tickets by purchasing in advance, but this leaves very little room for flexibility.
+You’ll save the most money on lift tickets by purchasing in advance, but this leaves very little room for flexibility.
 All of the resort lift tickets range in price from around $100 to $160 a day.
 The price variation depends on the dates, day of the week, and resort.
 Mid-week at Brighton would be the cheapest, while a holiday weekend at Snowbird the most.

 The best way to save money on lift tickets is to purchase the Ski City Super Pass or the IKON Pass.
 The Super Pass is best for those looking to ski a few days, but it quickly loses its value compared to the Ikon Pass once you ski for more than a few days.
 The Super Pass costs $118 a day to ski at any of the resorts.

-The IKON Base Pass provides access to over 40 resorts, and you’ll get 5 days at each of the resorts, plus Deer Valley.
+The IKON Base Pass provides access to over 40 resorts, and you’ll get five days at each of the resorts, plus Deer Valley.
 Snowbird/Alta are combined, and the pass provides unlimited access to Solitude.
 The season pass cost is around $800, but if you plan to ski more than a week throughout the whole season, it’s a no-brainer.